General

 that the standard trees in most Western saddles will

-fit most horses.
+fit most American horses.
 The medium tree width on English

 saddles will fit most horses with no problems.
 Most